AlexNek/DevStats/readme.md

 ## Updates

-Check the [Releases page](https://github.com/yourusername/devstats/releases) for the latest updates and features.
+Check the [Releases page](https://github.com/AlexNek/devstats/releases) for the latest updates and features.
+- *V1.0.0*: initial release